-How Long Should A Blog Be? – A Thorough Analysis
+How Long Should A Blog Post Be? – A Thorough Analysis

-How Long Should A Blog Be? – A Thorough Analysis
+How Long Should A Blog Post Be? – A Thorough Analysis

 Due to the highly competitive nature of the SEO landscape, knowing the tricks of the trade that give your content the edge up on your competitors is what every content marketer seeks.
 Determining how long a blog should be is essential because it can affect budgets, posting frequency, and overall content marketing performance.